Mo+ Solution Builder is a model oriented programming language and integrated development environment for effective model driven development.

 foundation with you, the community, in the driver's seat.
 We want you to determine what the best features in the language and user interface should be.
 We want you to determine what the ideal model structures should look like, what the best sample template libraries in various platforms should be from a best practice standpoint.

-) will be set up to make best use of your feedback and contributions going forward.
+) is set up to make the best use of your feedback and contributions going forward.
 This CodePlex site will remain the place to get the software source and downloads, tutorials, and sample packs.

 For additional support: